-A while ago, I was catching up with a good friend of mine, and during our mutual vent-session over the frustration we feel about the youth sector, she mentioned something I found puzzling.
+A while ago, while catching up with a good friend of mine and, during a mutual vent-session over the frustration we feel about the youth sector, she mentioned something I found puzzling.

 Some key youth organizations in the community were opposed to evaluation practices to assess their youth programs and services, even when the opportunities to do so were available.
 Not surprisingly, some of these programs were not doing so well, although they have been running for a decade or so.

-A youth program that is committed to youth wellbeing, however, is reflective, willing to improve, change and grow and diligently ensures that its youth participants are experiencing the outcomes that the program is working towards.
+A youth program that is committed to youth wellbeing, however, is reflective, willing to improve, change and grow, and diligent in ensuring that its youth participants are experiencing the outcomes that the program is intended for.

-If we value the youth and communities that we serve, we must be open systematically evaluating the outcomes and usefulness of our programs and services.
+To do so, we must be open to systematically evaluating the outcomes and usefulness of our programs and services.

 What exactly is program evaluation?

 How do you know if your youth program is meeting the goals and objective you have set out?

 How do you measure if your youth program is actually providing young people with the skills and resources they need to overcome challenging circumstances and make positive contributions to their communities?